-The University of Portsmouth’s PGCE Initial Teacher Training Secondary in Computer Science is a one-year, full-time course for graduates who wish to train as secondary school computing teachers.
+Course introduction: The University of Portsmouth’s PGCE Initial Teacher Training Secondary in Computer Science is a one-year, full-time course for graduates who wish to train as secondary school computing teachers.
 Computing is a compulsory National Curriculum subject in Secondary education which has computer science as its foundation.
-It is run by the University’s School of Education and Continuing Studies and offers the choice of following either the Professional Graduate Certificate in Education route (taking all modules at higher education level) or the Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).
+It is run by the University’s School of Education and Sociology and offers the choice of following either the Professional Graduate Certificate in Education route (taking all modules at higher education level) or the Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).
 The most appropriate route for you can be discussed with the course leader.

 On the PGCE course you will learn not only about teaching Computer Science, but also the wider context relating to the applications of it (IT) and the development of digital literacy.
-You will also learn about developing an understanding of educational issues pertaining to teaching and learning, classroom interaction, the school curriculum and the school and society.
-As well as learning to become a competent classroom practitioner, you will learn to make important decisions and recognise the need for reflection and evaluation.
+You will also learn about developing an understanding of educational issues pertaining to teaching and learning, classroom interaction, school curriculum and the school and society.

-The course is designed to enable you to become a capable and confident teacher at secondary level.
-Abilities to teach the National Curriculum, understanding how to make it relevant and accessible to everyone to promote learning.
-This will be developed alongside the skills and understanding required of effective teachers by the Teachers’ Standards.
+Course aims: The course is designed to enable you to become a capable and confident teacher at secondary level.
+You will develop the ability to teach the National Curriculum, understanding how to make it relevant and accessible to everyone to promote learning.
+This will be developed alongside the skills and understanding required in order to meet the Teachers’ Standards.

-This is a one-year full-time course (36 weeks) or 2 years part-time.
+Mode of study: This is a one-year full-time course (36 weeks) or 2 years part-time.

-The Computer Science course integrates theory with practice and two-thirds of your time will be spent in a school, where you will be working closely with mentors and other school staff.
+Course outline: The Computer Science course integrates theory with practice and two-thirds of your time will be spent in a school.

 Throughout the year you will be engaged in considering a range of subjects including:

-The University works closely in partnership with a number of schools.
+School partnerships The University works closely in partnership with a number of schools.
 Two thirds of your time is spent in schools, where you will receive the support of school-based mentors who will be trained by the university, working with you on a day-to-day basis in the classroom.

-You will spend an increasing amount of time in school as the course progresses, beginning in Term One with three days per week.
-In Term Two, four days a week will be spent in school and in Term Three, five days a week.
-The emphasis throughout will be on helping you to gain progressively more confidence and competence in order to attain an increasing level of responsibility in the classroom.
+You will spend an increasing amount of time in school as the course progresses, beginning in Term One with three days per week, Term Two, four days a week, Term Three, five days a week.
+The emphasis throughout will be on helping you to gain more confidence and competence in order to attain an increasing level of responsibility in the classroom.